OutwalkStudios/firefly/packages/firefly/README.md

 ## Express Platform

-Firefly is platform agnostic.
-The controller decorators provide metadata to the class which is handled by the application interface, out of the box, Firefly provides a platform binding for express, enabling integration with the entire express ecosystem.
+Firefly provides an `ExpressPlatform` object for using Express with the firefly architecture, this enables using the entire Express ecosystem directly in firefly.

 Firefly also extends the Express Request object by adding a `rawBody` property to it, which is useful for webhook signature validation.
 When using typescript you can access the request typing for this by importing `RawBodyRequest` from `@outwalk/firefly/express`.